MatheSchool/typst-g-exam/src/g-exam.typ

 ///  - show-student-data (none, true, false, "first-page", "odd-pages"): Show a box for the student to enter their details.
 It can appear on the first page or on all odd-numbered pages.
 ///  - show-grade-table: (bool): Show the grade table.
 ///  - decimal-separator: (".", ","): Indicate the decimal separation character.
-///  - question-point-position: (none, left, right): Position of question points.
+///  - question-points-position: (none, left, right): Position of question points.
 ///  - show-solution: (true, false): Show the solutions.
 #let g-exam(
   author: (